 Check out these articles for more ideas and advice:

-A vital thing to remember is that it is important to be genuinely interested in whatever major you choose.
-It is important to be passionate about what you are pursuing so that it will continously interest you and you won't burn out because you are not motivated for the right reasons.
+Remember that it is important to be genuinely interested in whatever major you choose.
+If you are passionate about what you are pursuing you are less likely to burn out as you will be motivated for the right reasons.

-Come talk to us in Walker 124 if you have questions about majors and how your major could impact your career.
+Come talk to us in Melrose 010 if you have questions about how your major could impact your career.
 Check out the official "What can I do with this Major?" site for information about career opportunities available with different majors.
-A survey available on our Career Assistance Websites page is the Career Interest Inventory which reviews your interests in a variety of careers, to help narrow down what you are interested in.
 Also, talk to your advisors and visit Academic Advising if you have questions about your major.

 Maybe these will help...